-All data that you make available to us through your application, also in paper form, will be stored and processed by us.
-This is usually the following data:
+All data that you provide to us through your application, including in paper form, are stored and processed by us.
+These are mostly the following data:

 If a video interview is conducted, we only store the technically necessary data, but not the interview itself.

-We may also collect the data about you from other sources, including employment agencies, third-party websites - e.g. job exchanges such as Stepstone or Monster, the references given to us and other publicly accessible data on the Internet.
+Furthermore, we may also collect the listed data about you from other sources, including recruitment agencies, third party websites - e.g. job exchanges such as Stepstone or Monster, the references given to us and other data that is publicly available on the Internet.

-For which purposes and on which legal basis we process your data.
+For what purposes and on what legal basis we process your data.

-We collect and process your personal data in order to offer advertised positions and to carry out the selection process.
-The data you provide us with will be stored and processed for the processing of your application and, in the event of an employment relationship being established, also for the performance of the employment relationship, if this is necessary for the performance or termination of the employment relationship or for the exercise or fulfilment of the rights and obligations of the representation of the interests of the employees resulting from a law or a collective agreement, a works agreement or a service agreement (collective agreement).
+We collect and process your personal data in order to be able to offer advertised vacancies and conduct the selection process.
+The data you provide us with will be stored and processed for the purpose of processing your application and, if an employment relationship is established, also for the purpose of implementing the employment relationship, if this is necessary for the implementation or termination of the employment relationship or for the exercise or fulfilment of the rights and obligations of the employee representation resulting from a law or a collective agreement, a company or service agreement.
 Processing for other purposes does not take place.
-The legal basis is Section 26 (1) sentence 1 in conjunction with Section 26 (1) in conjunction with Section 26 (1) in conjunction with Section 26 (1) in conjunction with Section 26 (1).
-Section 8 sentence 2 BDSG as well as Section 22 paragraph 1 b BDSG or, in the case of profiles made public, Article 6 paragraph 1 lit. f DSGVO in connection with Art.
-9 Para.
-2 lit. e DSGVO.
-It is in our legitimate interest to get a first impression of you, which you can reveal in accordance with Art.
-9 Para.
-2 lit. e DSGVO.
+The legal basis for this is Art.
+26 (1) p.
+1 in conjunction with (8) p.
+2 Federal Data Protection Act, as well as Art.
+22 (1) lit. b Federal Data Protection Act, or with profiles that have been made public Art.
+6 (1) lit. f GDPR in conjunction with Art.
+9 (2) lit. e GDPR.
+Our legitimate interest lies in receiving a first impression from you, which you have made public in accordance with Art.
+9 (2) lit. e

-In addition, we may store and process personal data about you to defend against legal claims asserted in the application process on the legal basis of Art.
-6 Para.
-1 lit. f DSGVO.
-This is also our legitimate interest in storage and processing.
+Furthermore, we may store and process personal data about you for the defence of asserted legal claims arising from the application process on the legal basis of Art.
+6 (1) lit. f GDPR.
+This is also our legitimate interest in the storage and processing.

 A transfer of personal data to third parties is not intended.